rust-bitcoin/hammersbald/README.md

 trigger the following processing:
 * truncate key and data files to last known correct size
 * patch key file by applying the pre-image of its pages
-* delete the log file
+* reset the log file